lerwickbrianw/Project2/README.md

 Order show page -As a Beaver Wood Carvers customer, I would like to be able to see the item I have added to my order so that I can be sure that I am ordering exactly what I want.

 - Task - create orders table - Complete
-- Task - Create ordersController.js - In process
+- Task - Create ordersController.js - Complete
-- Task - create orders show.ejs - in process
+- Task - create orders show.ejs - Complete
 - Task - On create order page, open Custom Message field if Customized box is checked - add script link to separate .js file

 ### 5. User Story Five